 If you are not sure if you have ME and you would like to learn more, here is the diagnostic information from the International Consensus Criteria for Myalgic Encephalomyelitis

-It may be helpful to keep in mind that “exercise” does not always mean lifting weights or walking outside.
-While every person is different, some people with ME experience symptoms from activities such as:
+It may be helpful to keep in mind that “exercise” does not always mean lifting weights or going to the gym.
+While every person is different, some people with ME experience symptoms or setbacks from activities such as:

 - talking on the telephone